-Prerequisite: AUT 051 This course is a study of ignition systems beginning with and building on basic ignition systems and culminating with computerized ignition systems.
-Course Level Fee 2 (5 Credits, 3 Lecture, 4 Lab/Lab-Discussion)
+This course is a study of computerized engine control system operation and diagnosis.
+Focusing on computer networks, sensors and ignition systems beginning with and building on basic ignition systems and culminating with computerized unit ignition systems.
+Course Level Fee 2 (5 credits, 3 Lecture, 4 Lab/Lab-Discussion)